 Family: $30 each calendar year

-To vote, attend classes, field trips or to work events members must be in good standing and be paid up and sign an insurance waiver.
+To vote, attend classes, field trips or to work events members must be in good standing and be paid up and sign our waiver.

 Please print off and fill out this membership form and follow the included instructions to make payment and become a member.